 A. You bet!
 A Good Dog member started training her dog at 10 years of age, and he has successfully competed in the Veterans divisions in NADAC and USDAA agility.
 He is still going at 13 1/2 years!
-Older dogs become young again when training and enjoying time with their owners! :) And if you want to compete, you can do so in the Veterans divisions in the two associations mentioned above.
+Older dogs become young again when training and enjoying time with their owners! :) And if you want to compete, you can do so in the Veterans division.
 A "veteran" is a dog 7 years old or older.

 Q. Is agility training only for those who want to compete seriously?

 A. Not at all!
 While our trainers must have a goal in mind (to train dogs as if they are going to compete), that doesn't mean that you MUST compete.
 Our training classes are very fun and motivational.
 We hope that in bringing your dog to class and learning something new and fun, it will strengthen the bond you have with your canine companion.